-The next day--yesterday--was a 14 hour marathon which included 6 hours at work, Girl Scouts, Bria’s orchestra concert, and opera rehearsal.
+The next day—yesterday—was a 14 hour marathon which included 6 hours at work, Girl Scouts, Bria’s orchestra concert, and opera rehearsal.
 I was home for a whopping 3 minutes during that time in which I got to use the bathroom, say hello to my dog, and grab a snack before dashing right back out.

 Today was somewhat better, but I was so tired during rehearsal that I lacked any sort of energy, made all sorts of stupid mistakes that I don’t usually make, and may or may not have fallen asleep during the director’s notes at the end.

 It’s been a hard week.
 One of the hardest.
-And while I have been trying really hard to notice little blessings and happinesses throughout my days, I just felt super downtrodden this week.
-It's time to think more thoroughly about these six little words that were given to me in the blessing I received.
-Time to understand how they will really help me get through the next 34 days.
+And while I have been trying really hard to notice little blessings and happinesses throughout my days, I just felt super downtrodden this week.My journal, February 2014

-WisdomI suppose this one is really obvious, and is the principle that should guide my decisions in the other five areas, as well.
-I think I haven't been very wise in my food choices lately.
+When I am overwhelmed, I am not very wise in my food choices.
 I don’t know why, but it is really difficult for me to eat right when I have a lot on my plate (heh).
 I feel like making wise food choices can be a full time job for me, and when I am otherwise occupied, I live on junk.
 Shamrock Shakes, anyone?

-PrioritiesWhen you have so many things to choose from, there is simply no way to do them all.
-I often make a list of the things I need to do and then feel so completely overwhelmed that I'm almost paralyzed.
-I've been trying to be better about choosing my priorities wisely.
-Family is first.
-I have to go to work and fulfill other similar commitments.
-My health is important.
-Most of the things on my list--like the dishes--just have to wait.
-Let's just say I'll have a long list of stuff to keep me busy once the semester is over.
-And, no, I won't leave the dishes quite that long!
+When you have so many things to choose from, there is simply no way to do them all.
+I often make a list of the things I need to do and then feel so completely overwhelmed that I’m almost paralyzed.

 Together with Wisdom and Priorities, it reminds me a bit of the Serenity Prayer:

 God grant me the serenity